maxshabs/project_web/README.md

 In order to run the Web app, start by cloning the repository, you can do this by opening the terminal and entering this command:
 `git clone https://github.com/maxshabs/project_web.git`

-While in the project directory, you can run:
+After cloning, while in the project directory, you can run:
 ### `npm install`

 and wait for it to finish installing, afterwards run